LSW Scholarship Process

 The LSW Counseling Center recommends using ScholarshipQuest at EducationQuest when searching for scholarships associated with organizations in Lincoln, Southeast Nebraska, or the state of Nebraska.
 ScholarshipQuest also provides students the opportunity to create an Activities Résumé, which is a very useful tool that allows students to create a list of their accomplishments.
 As the scholarship committees attempt to identify the best candidates to receive their awards, the résumé can be an instrumental part of the student’s scholarship application.
 Once the information is entered, the résumé may be customized and be printed.
 The résumé can be saved for an extended time as long as a student chooses to keep it active.

 There are a number of FREE online national scholarship searches.
 As stated previously, students and parents can prevent scholarship scams by avoiding searches that charge a fee for their services.
-Students can utilize the Career Cruising system for scholarship searches with their LSW username and password.
+Students can utilize the Career Cruising system for scholarship searches when the log in with their LPS credentials.

 - College Board